Student career readiness

 Consider the relative virtues and drawbacks of potential actions to choose and justify a contextually appropriate decision.

-Adaptability and flexibility
+Adaptability & flexibility

 Adapt to differing contexts, personalities, and tasks.

-Originality and creative thinking
+Originality & creative thinking

-Challenge existing methods, norms, structures with constructive alternatives
+Challenge existing methods, norms, structures with constructive alternatives.

 Relationship-building

-Build mutually rewarding relationships with colleagues and partners to work effectively toward common goals
+Build mutually rewarding relationships with colleagues and partners to work effectively toward common goals.

 Social perceptiveness